Why is Responsible Gaming important?

 What can I do to stay in control?

-Account Deposit Limits - If you would like to set a daily, weekly or monthly limit you can do this by setting a Deposit Limit.
-You can set a limit during the account registration process or anytime via the My Account Play Responsibly section.
+Account Deposit Limits - If you would like to set a Daily, Weekly or Monthly limit you can do this by setting a Deposit Limit.
+You can set a limit during the account registration process or anytime via the My Account > Play Responsibly section or by clicking here.

 Account Closure - If you want to close your account, we have several closure options available to you, depending on your closure reason.
 For more information, please speak to our Customer Support Team and they will guide you through this process.

 Account Cool Off - You can take a break from the site for any period between 24 hours and 6 weeks during which time you cannot login to your account.
-This closure is tailored and managed by our members only and can be applied via the My Account Play Responsibly section.
+This closure is tailored and managed by our members only and can be applied via the My Account > Play Responsibly section.
 Alternatively, you can place a Cool Off here.

-Account Self Exclusion - if you wish to take an extended break from your gaming, you may request to self exclude.
-You can self exclude and close your account for a set period (minimum period of 6 months up to 5 years) during which time it will not be possible for you to re-open or access your account.
-To request this, please get in touch with our Customer Support Team.
+Account Self-Exclusion - if you wish to take an extended break from your gaming, you may request to Self-Exclude.
+You can Self-Exclude and close your account for a set period (minimum period of 6 months up to 5 years) during which time it will not be possible for you to reopen or access your account.
+To request this, please get in touch with our Customer Support Team or click here.

 What can you do to help me?

 Keep track of your spend - To view a recent history of your deposit and withdrawal transactions, please go to My Account History > Transaction History which can also be found here.

 Time Spent Playing Reminder - We want all our members to enjoy their time spent playing onsite and to do this we have introduced a new 'reality check' feature.
 Every 3 hours from when you log in, you will see a message pop up to remind you of how long you have been playing onsite.
 This pop up will give you the option to continue playing, log out to take a break or there is a link to view the History section to check your gameplay.
 This is different from a Session Reminder as it cannot be turned off unless a selection is made.
 The 3-hour timer will then reset if you continue playing or it will start again from when you next log back in.